 The Braves maintained their excellence through 2005 behind the veteran and crusty manager Bobby Cox, but success continued to elude them in the postseason, failing even to win one NL pennant.
 After placing first for 14 of 15 seasons, the Braves finally slid toward commonality, showing signs of a rebirth at decade’s end with a refreshed rotation led by Tim Hudson and Jair Jurrjens.
 Through it all, Chipper Jones remained the team leader, playing at an All-Star level well into his 30s to help keep the Braves respectable.

-Cox presided over one final season to start and returned to the postseason—and after his departure, successor Fredi Gonzalez kept the winning spirit going with the arrival of tough-as-nails first baseman Freddie Freeman and a stingy bullpen led by top closer Craig Kimbrel.
-A mid-decade downturn led to a housecleaning—and then a move to a new house, as the Braves departed Turner Field after just 20 years for SunTrust Park in Cobb County, closer to the majority of their fan base.
-The Braves experienced a fast-track rebound at decade’s thanks to exciting new blood in speedy Ronald Acuna Jr., second baseman Ozzie Albies and rising ace Mike Foltynewicz.
+Cox presided over one final season to start the decade and returned to the postseason; after his departure, successor Fredi Gonzalez kept the winning spirit going with the arrival of tough-as-nails first baseman Freddie Freeman and a stingy bullpen led by top closer Craig Kimbrel.
+A mid-decade downturn led to a housecleaning—and then a move to a new house, as the Braves departed Turner Field after just 20 years for Truist Park in Cobb County, closer to the majority of their fan base.
+The Braves experienced a fast-track rebound at decade’s end thanks to exciting new blood in speedy Ronald Acuna Jr. and second baseman Ozzie Albies.